Kotor Coastal Montenegro, Montenegro Travel Guide

 Approximately 100 km (62 miles) from Kotor.
 Best reached by car or organized tour.
 Many tour operators in Kotor conduct day trips to Ostrog.

-Explore the hinterland of the Bay of Kotor or revisit villages like Njeguši for a cultural experience.
+Explore the hinterland of the Bay of Kotor or revisit villages like Njeguši for an experience of the local culture.
 These areas focus on local produce and the old way of life.

 Montenegro's small size makes for easy multi-day extensions to different areas or even neighboring countries, enriching your overall Balkan adventure.